 Using a hamster wheel, your pet can run surprisingly long distances without ever having to leave home.
 Some pet hamsters have been known to run more than 5 miles in a single night!

-There are a few benefits to this:
+There are several benefits to providing a hamster wheel.

 - Running is great exercise for your hamster, which means they’re more likely to stay fit and healthy and not get too fat!